What Does It Mean to Be Addicted?

 Definitions and views have changed significantly in the last 10 years, though there are still many points of disagreement on the most basic aspects.
 There is still not full agreement on its definition, what would fall into the categories of addiction, whether or not it is a disease, whether real permanent recovery is possible, and how best to characterize addiction — by substance or behavior, stage, philosophy, religious or spiritual fitness, specific therapies.

 The DSM-5, the authoritative source of mental illness categorization for psychiatrists and psychologists currently only includes gambling as a behavioral addiction; while it’s a good definition to which Dr. Peele contributed, it’s quite specific considering the vast range of human behavior.
 For alcohol, there is a similar approach, with a number of criteria plus severity for alcohol use disorder.
 WHO, the World Health Organization has its own versions.
-For interest, this is their Alcohol Use Disorders Identification Test (AUDIT).
-Beware, you may be surprised if you consider yourself a moderate drinker.

 In terms of treatment, 12-step has dominated for decades, by default.
 They were the only game in town, and they offered hope to untold numbers.
 There has been recent, broad recognition that a variety of options are needed, beyond that, and the application of psychology and science has made huge strides in the last decade as evidenced in the language of treatment, if not yet its practice.
 Group peer support options such as SMART Recovery have emerged as strong options that have been shown to be as effective as AA meetings.

 Treatment is often a goal, but treatment centers vary wildly in their promises and their claimed results, beds are in short supply, and they are extremely expensive.